windmaomao/windmaomao.github.io/other/project.md

 Provided NodeJS backend / AngularJS UI for report delivery and SLA breach notification system for 1000 daily reports from US West and East region.
 I served as the lead architect and developer for data API, time critical SLA breach as well as batch email summary generation and delivery.

 ### DBVals Statement Audit
-4-eyes-check statement audit
+Four-eyes-check statement audit

-09/16/2015
+: Date: 09/16/2015
-Keywords: AngularJS, Grunt
+: Keywords: AngularJS, Grunt

 Served as a lead front-end architect of *AngularJS* and UI/UX for an enterprise statement 4-eyes-check solution for 25, 000 customers worldwide.
 I also **served as the sprint master for 8 people team (FA, QA, Dev and Owner etc.) in daily basis**.
 I drafted the migration plan and collected the preliminary analysis on-boarding 25,000 users to the company banking entitlement system.
 I also drafted the service layer for communicating with *Auth/WebSSO* entitlement service, which had been used by five other application since.